Barbara Palmer, 1st Duchess of Cleveland, Mistress of King Charles II of England

 by Susan Flantzer © Unofficial Royalty 2020

-Credit – Wikipedia
+Barbara Palmer, 1st Duchess of Cleveland; Credit – Wikipedia

 Barbara Palmer, 1st Duchess of Cleveland was born as Barbara Villiers in Westminster, London, England on November 27, 1640.
 She was the only child of William Villiers, 2nd Viscount Grandison and Mary Bayning.
 William Villiers was the son of Sir Edward Villiers, a half-brother of George Villiers, 1st Duke of Buckingham who was a court favorite during the reigns of King James I and King Charles I. William also had other relatives who had been courtiers at the English court.
 Barbara’s mother was the daughter of Paul Bayning, 1st Viscount Bayning.
 In 1643, Barbara’s father died in the First English Civil War, leaving his 18-year-old widow and his three-year-old daughter in financial difficulty.
-Barbara’s mother soon married Charles Villiers, 2nd Earl of Anglesey, a cousin of her late husband.
+Barbara’s mother soon married Charles Villiers, 2nd Earl of Anglesey, her late husband’s cousin.
 The marriage resulted in no children and Barbara’s stepfather died from smallpox in 1660.

 Roger Palmer, 1st Earl of Castlemaine; Credit – Wikipedia

 Barbara was considered one of the most beautiful of the young Royalist women but her lack of a dowry did not help her marriage prospects.
 On April 14, 1659, Barbara married the Roman Catholic Roger Palmer (1634 – 1705), later 1st Earl of Castlemaine, against his family’s wishes.
-At the end of 1659, Roger and his new wife left with other supporters of the exiled Charles, Prince of Wales (the future King Charles II) joining in the Netherlands.
+At the end of 1659, Roger and his new wife left with other supporters of the exiled Charles, Prince of Wales (the future King Charles II) joining him in the Netherlands.
 In 1660, Barbara became Charles’ mistress.
 After years of exile during the Commonwealth, on May 1, 1660, Parliament formally invited Charles, as King Charles II, to be the English monarch in what has become known as the Restoration.
 On May 23, 1660, Charles landed in Dover, England, and on his 30th birthday, May 29, 1660, King Charles II entered London in a procession.

 King Charles II in Garter Robes; circa 1660-1665; Credit – Wikipedia